FeatureSketch Research Notes¶

 )

-chain_surprise = max(-log(density_ratio_chain_level)) across chain levels
+chain_surprise = max(level_surprise_l) across levels l in the chain

-ensemble_surprise = mean(chain_surprise) across chains
+ensemble_surprise = mean(chain_surprise) across chains in the ensemble

 epsilon prevents log(0), and epsilon_mass only prevents division by zero.